A fixed-income fund seeking to provide regular income with low volatility.

 Market commentary

-Global bond yields declined over the quarter, leading to an increase in global bond prices.
-The Bank of Canada, European Central Bank and Bank of England lowered their policy interest rates.
-The U.S. Federal Reserve Board maintained its rates, while the Bank of Japan raised its policy interest rate.
+Global bond yields declined over the quarter, and global bond prices increased.
+The European Central Bank and the Bank of England lowered their policy interest rates.
+The Bank of Canada, the U.S. Federal Reserve Board and the Bank of Japan held interest rates steady.

-The yield on 10-year Government of Canada bonds fell by 25 basis points, from 3.22% to 2.97%, mirroring the decline in U.S. yields.
-In contrast, sovereign yields in the U.K., Germany and Japan increased.
+The yield on 10-year Government of Canada bonds rose from 2.97% to 3.27%, while government yields in the U.S. were largely unchanged.
+Government yields in the U.K., Germany and Japan declined.

 Performance

-Exposure to Canada Life Global Multi-Sector Bond Fund had a positive impact because of its favourable positioning versus the benchmark.
+Exposure to Canada Life Sustainable Global Bond Fund had a negative impact.

 Portfolio activity